singhgautam7/GCP-PDE-preparation---GRS/study_material/others/tensorflow_terminology.md

 It is a transform that scales numeric value to the range 0 to 1

 ### Bucketing
-It is used to convert a feature binto multiple binary features that is typically based on a value range.
+It is used to convert a feature bin to multiple binary features that is typically based on a value range.
 Ex: A grade for marks 80 - 100, B grade 60 - 79 and so on

 ### Regularization